pawanlamba/mlai-blog/_posts/2020-06-01-Hadamard_Attentions_Mighty_Attentions_Optimized.md

 featured: true
 ---

 Attention is the mightiest layer so far, which symbolizes its parent paper that "Attention is all you need" in true sense.
-Almost all task, be it images, voice, text, reasoning etc, uses attentions now.
+Almost all tasks, be it images, voice, text, reasoning, etc, uses attentions now.

 But the layer is very heavy with most of STOA tasks taking days to train.
-Do we really need so much parameters to learn the intuition behind the Attention.
+Do we "really" need so many parameters to learn the intuition behind the Attention?

-We discuss this below. and propose a lower rank hadamard attention.
+We discuss this below. and propose a lower Rank Hadamard attention.

 ## Attention As Described.